-Some of the articles and chapters below are linked to flies that you can download.
-Simply click on files that are highlighted and your computer will download that file for you.
+Most of the articles and chapters below are linked to my Research Gate page.
+Simply click on highlighted titles and you will be taken to the article or chapter.

 Sullivan, W.C., Frumkin, H., Jackson, R.J., & Chang, C.Y.
 (2014).
 Gaia meets Ascelpius: Creating Healthy Places.
 Landscape & Urban Planning, 127, p.
 182-184.